Resolvecall Debt Collectors (Resolve Call) – Should You Pay?

 - Individual Voluntary Arrangement (IVA) – This solution works well if you owe over £6,000 and need to protect your house from being repossessed.

-Debt Relief Order – is suitable if you have debts of less thank £20,000, have barely any income and don’t have a house.
+- Debt Relief Order – Suitable if you have debts of less thank £20,000, have barely any income and don’t have a house.

 I have a detailed post on what your debt options are here.